raufer/spark-training/README.md

 If a contract's `trade_id` is unique amid the rows or, in the case it belongs to a group of duplicates, ranks first given the following criteria:

-- Execution Timestamp: ISO 8601 'yyyy-MM-dd'T'HH:mm:ss'Z' (ascending)
+- Reporting Timestamp: ISO 8601 'yyyy-MM-dd'T'HH:mm:ss'Z' (ascending)
-- Effective Date Leg 1: ISO 8601 'yyyy-MM-dd' (ascending)
+- Execution Date Leg 1: ISO 8601 'yyyy-MM-dd' (descending)
-- Maturity Date: ISO 8601 'yyyy-MM-dd' (descending)

 Create a new column `valid` where valid contracts have `Y` and duplicated contracts have `N`

 **Note:** The `contracts` table has a considerable amount of rows with a NULL `trade id`.
 How can we make sure that we won't have memory problems?
 You should find a way of preventing all of these rows falling into the same partition (as given by the above formula)